 Most basic EMT training programs can be completed in less than one year (depending on which state you live in and which type of program you sign up for).
-The coursework offered by most EMT programs will take around 120 to 150 hours to complete.
+The coursework offered by most EMT programs will take around 150 hours to complete.
 There is also a requirement for a specific number of hours working in the field (riding along in an ambulance and working in an emergency care facility).
 Again, the specific requirements depend on the state you live in.

 Where Can You Become a Certified EMT?

 EMT courses are offered by various types of institutions, including community colleges, universities, and facilities that specialize in emergency care (such as the fire department).

 Is Being an EMT Dangerous?

 There are some dangers inherent to an EMT's typical work environment, such as responding to car accidents on a busy highway or providing care to people during a natural disaster.
 High-pressure situations can put an EMT in precarious situations as well.

 For example, an EMT may need to interact with a person who has a history of violence.
 EMTs may also be exposed to environmental or chemical toxins, as well as getting exposed to various communicable diseases.
 EMT training involves a safety component providing education on how to take necessary precautions to protect yourself, your coworkers, and the people you are caring for.

 The compensation for EMTs fluctuates depending on where you live and work.
 In 2021, the average annual income for an EMT was $36,930 and the average hourly pay was $17.76, according to the U.S. Department of Labor Statistics.